harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-healthcare.md

 ## The Role of Public and Private Sectors in Health Data Harmonisation
-{{< image src="/images/The Role of Public and Private Sectors in Health Data Harmonization.webp" alt="The Role of Public and Private Sectors in Health Data Harmonization" title="The Role of Public and Private Sectors in Health Data Harmonization" >}}
+{{< image src="/images/The Role of Public and Private Sectors in Health Data Harmonisation.webp" alt="The Role of Public and Private Sectors in Health Data Harmonisation" title="The Role of Public and Private Sectors in Health Data Harmonisation" >}}

-The harmonization of health data involves contributions and responsibilities from both the public and private sectors, each bringing unique resources and perspectives to the process.
+The harmonisation of health data involves contributions and responsibilities from both the public and private sectors, each bringing unique resources and perspectives to the process.

 ### Public Sector Contributions and Responsibilities